The Roswell Library

 Sunday: 2:00 p.m. - 6:00 p.m.

-The Roswell Branch Library is scheduled to close for a complete renovation on August 21st and is scheduled to reopen around March 1st.
-Check back here for frequent updates
+The Roswell Branch Library is closed for a complete renovation and is scheduled to reopen around March 1st.
+Check back to this website for frequent updates.

 HISTORY OF THE LIBRARY